mcdaniel67/faker_js_rails/README.md

 This is an implementation of Faker.js for rails.

 This was built using Faker.js version 3.1.0
 This repo has the Faker.js repository as a submodule.
-To update this, simply clone and pull Faker.js. https://github.com/marak/Faker.js/
+To update this, simply run scripts/update_to_latest.
+This will pull the latest faker.js version down, and update the files.

+I will release new versions of this app as faker.js releases. https://github.com/marak/Faker.js/

 ## Installation

+This project is intended for use in rails applications.

-Add this line to your application's Gemfile:
+Add this line to your rails application's Gemfile:

 ```ruby
 gem 'faker_js_rails'